jaeho0726/Sentiment-Analysis/README.md

 ## **Technical Implementation (KLUE-BERT)**

 ### Model Validation: Ground Truth Correlation
 To ensure the model's sentiment score was accurate, I performed a **Pearson Correlation** analysis against my manually recorded 'Overall Mood'.
-This validation step ensures that the mode;'s view of my day aligns with my evaluation of my mood.
+This validation step ensures that the mode's view of my day aligns with my evaluation of my mood.

 ### Sentiment Polarity Transformation
 To make the data more interpretable for visualization, I transformed the Softmax probability output [0,1] to a **Centered Polarity Score** [-1,1].